JosephLindzius/face-tracker/README.md

     Please note that the way the webcam is set up in this video did not work at first.
 Refer to my code if needed.
 ### Known Issue

-The live webcam works without known bugs
+The live webcam works best loaded in good lighting and reasonable processing power it seems but it is to be expected with running such a script.

 For faceIndex.html seems to have a looping problem where it is not reading all pictures before processing but rather gives back undefined.